silverbulletmd/silverbullet/website/SETTINGS.md

   single:
     left: "‘"
     right: "’"

-# Defines files to ignore in a format compatible with .gitignore
-spaceIgnore: |
-   dist
-   largefolder
-   *.mp4

 # Defines the maximum size of a file you can upload to the space (in MiB)
 maximumDocumentSize: 10